rhythmagency/formulate/angularjs/render-form.md

 title: Rendering a Form in Formulate
 ---

-# Plain JavaScript Template Alternative

-If you are using the plain JavaScript template rather than the AngularJS template, see: [Render Plain JavaScript Form](/plain-javascript/render-form)

 # Form Rendering

 Once you've gone through the trouble of installing Formulate, creating a form, and modifying a document type to pick a form, the final step is to render that form to HTML on your website.